Jithendiran/TTS-Piper-Linux/doc/learning.md

     * when only one converter is used - mono
     * when only two converter is used - stereo

-**Exact rate** The actual sample rate that the hardware or driver is using.
+**Exact rate** The actual frame rate that the hardware or driver is using.
 Sometimes, the hardware cannot match the requested rate exactly, so it uses the closest possible value

 Example
 -------